Camp Helen State Park Panama City Beach

 The lakeside beach is also where you’ll find the Camp Helen kayak rental program.
 For a nominal fee, you can rent single, tandem and even fishing kayaks.
 They offer hourly, half day and full day rates that cannot be beaten by anyone else in the area.
 It’s the perfect way to get out on the water and explore the worlds largest coastal dune lake!
 The fishing kayaks are quite impressive as they have compartments that will hold all your gear and you can even stand on them without fear of tipping over.
 Fishing in Lake Powell is fantastic year round.
 The lake water is brackish so you can expect to catch redfish, speckled trout and sheepshead under the Phillips Inlet Bridge.

 For more information on their kayak rental program, you can go to their website here… Friends of Camp Helen Website

-After spending a good half hour testing the extremely comfortable single kayaks we moved our interview into the historic lodge.
+After spending a good half hour testing the extremely comfortable single kayaks we moved our interview into the historic Camp Helen State Park Lodge.
 We walked through the entire building which you’ll see in our full interview video below and then sat down with Wesley to dig deeper into its history.
-He explained that the lodge was built in the 1930s by the Hicks family who were the original owners of the land that Camp Helen resides on.
+He explained that the Lodge was built in the 1930s by the Hicks family who were the original owners of the land that Camp Helen resides on.
 The lodge has an elegant log cabin type feel and is rented out for weddings, family reunions and all types of events.
 The lodge is available for rent 365 days a year at the daily rate of just $421.00 which is an amazing deal for this area.
 The only catch is you cannot have alcohol on state property – sorry no open bar, but it’s still an impressive and inexpensive set up for a gorgeous wedding.